shivanshdave/2020-432/classes/class05/README.md

 1. The [Class 03](https://github.com/THOMASELOVE/2020-432/tree/master/classes/class03) and [Class 04](https://github.com/THOMASELOVE/2020-432/tree/master/classes/class04) Slides have been edited to reflect what we actually discussed each day, and reposted accordingly.
 2. Thank you for completing the [Minute Paper after Class 4](http://bit.ly/432-2020-minute-04).
 By now, I hope you've had the chance to [review the feedback I posted Friday](http://bit.ly/432-2020-minute-04-feedback).
 Our next Minute Paper will be after Class 6.
 3. **On jittering in an interaction plot**.
 A student pointed out to me that the jittering in one of our plots was a bit confusing.
-Here's an example of what I mean.
+[Here's a quick example displaying the problem and a possible solution](https://github.com/THOMASELOVE/2020-432/blob/master/classes/class05/quick_example.md).